YehudaShani/SuperPoint-With-Transformer-Backbone/README.md

 # Introduction
 ## Project Objective
 This project adapts and extends the MagicPoint [2] and SuperPoint [1] frameworks for keypoint detection.
 To enhance feature representation and improve robustness under challenging imaging conditions, we integrate a Transformer-based feature extraction backbone, specifically a Swin Transformer [7], into the detection pipeline.
-As inter-frame point correspondence will be established through optical flow tracking, and due to limited GPU compute resources, the descriptor computation is omitted.
+As point correspondences between frames will be established through optical flow tracking, and due to limited GPU compute resources, descriptor computation is omitted.
 The proposed system is evaluated on the EuRoC dataset [4], a widely used benchmark for Visual Inertial Odometry, using established performance metrics, including repeatability and homography estimation accuracy.

 ## Motivation
 Feature detection and matching are fundamental components of numerous computer vision tasks, including simultaneous localization and mapping (SLAM), 3D reconstruction, and image registration.
 While SuperPoint [1] has demonstrated strong performance across a variety of conditions, we hypothesize that replacing its convolutional backbone with a Swin Transformer [7] can further improve generalization and robustness, particularly in scenarios involving substantial appearance variations or geometric distortions.